Sunday 24th October, 2004

 “What is it?”
 Phil turned the card over to see ‘R xx’, on an otherwise plain white side.

 “Atropa Belladonna.”
-Annabel half-turned to look out of the window.
+Annabel turned to look out of the window.

-“Deadly Nightshade.”
-Annabel’s lips curled slightly, as she pointed out towards a silhouette at the end of the driveway.
+“Deadly Nightshade,” Annabel said, and her lips curled slightly as she pointed out towards a silhouette at the end of the driveway.

-Both Phil and Annabel raised their left hands to wave—confident they’d be seen because of the flickering tea-light on the low table in front of them.
+Both Phil and Annabel raised their left hands and waved in greeting.
+They were confident they’d be seen because of the flickering tea-light down in front of them.

 The mysterious rider’s right arm raised, and the fingers touched the helmet visor briefly.
-A few seconds later the motorbike lights flicked on, a low rumble sounded, and the powerful machine headed off into the beckoning day and the rider’s future.
+A few seconds later the motorbike lights flicked on, a low rumble sounded, and the Kawasaki headed off into the beckoning day and the rider’s future.

 FOUR MONTHS LATER